 Shortly after boarding, flight attendants offer passengers in SWISS Business Class a welcome drink of either still water, orange juice, or Champagne.

 On flights departing from Zurich, SWISS Business Class passengers can select items from the Taste of Switzerland menu.
-On our recent flight, the SWISS Taste of Switzerland menu profiled the canton of Obwalden located in the center of Switzerland and local Chef Andreas Appenzeller.

 The thoughtful wine list includes a selection of white and red wines from around the world.

 I appreciate the innovative and reusable amenity kits provided to SWISS Business Class passengers.
 The amenity kits vary, but one of my favourites is these fabric bags that snap or clip together.

 Cozy socks, ear plugs, a comfortable eye shade, tooth care set, and lip balm are often included in each Business Class amenity kit.

 Full-size bottles of lotion and facial mist, along with towels and sample-size containers of face cream, are typically available in the Business Class lavatories.

 In Zurich, SWISS Business Class travellers can access the modern, light-filled lounge with numerous seating options.
 Here you can relax in one of the lounges, watch airplanes from the outdoor balcony, or enjoy a meal.
 SWISS lounge guests can dine on items from a buffet or select hot items from a Chef-staffed cooking station.

 There is an extensive selection of alcoholic and non-alcoholic beverages, including an amazing hot drink machine.
 My kids love steamed strawberry-flavoured milk.

 For passengers flying in Zurich, the SWISS Arrivals Lounge is an excellent spot to rest, refresh, and have breakfast or a snack before starting your day in the city.
 You can read more about the SWISS Arrivals Lounge here.